jgarbe256/ampliscope/README.md

 Ampliscope implements the following analysis steps:

 1. Overlapping read-pairs are assembled with Pear, non-overlapping read-pairs and assembled reads shorter than --minlength are discarded.
 2. Reads are demultiplexed by amplicon based on exact matches to amplicon primer sequences.
-Reads with an assembled length --margin (10bp) longer or shorter than the expected length of the amplicon were discarded.
+Reads with an assembled length --margin (10bp) longer or shorter than the expected length of the amplicon are discarded (if expected lengths were provided in the primer file).
 3. For each amplicon the stitched reads are deduplicated into a list of unique sequences, with a count of the number of reads seen for each sequence.
 Sequences with a read count less than --minreads (1) are discarded.
 The most abundant sequence is selected to be the reference sequence for the amplicon, unless --referencefasta was provided.
 4. Needle (Emboss package) is used to generate optimal global sequence alignments between each amplicon sequence and the amplicon reference sequence.
 Reads with less than --minidentity (0) identity to the reference sequence are discarded.
 5. The needle alignments are parsed and the numbers of insertions, deletions, and substitutions at each base of the reference amplicon sequence are counted and plots summarizing the counts are generated.